 Located on the outskirts of Pittsburgh is the traditional amusement park legend, Kennywood.
 The park opened in 1899 and has been pleasing families for more than 12 decades.
 Rides at the park are the Black Widow and Aero 360 (both thrill rides), the Wave Swinger, a variety of coasters, water rides, and those devoted to the little ones.
 Kids love the 4-D Theater, Whirlwind, Auto Race, and Thomas the Tank & Friends train ride.

 Special exhibits at Kennywood are the Holiday Lights Christmas adventure (two million lights!) and Halloween’s Phantom Fright Nights.
 Honorable mention goes to Kennywood for having three roller coasters (Racer, Jack Rabbit, and Thunderbolt named landmark rides by the American Coaster Enthusiasts.

 #6 DUQUESNE INCLINE

 The Duquesne Incline is an inclined plane railroad near Pittsburgh’s South Side that scales Mount Washington.
-In the past, these 140 year old cable cars were the primary source of transportation in the area.
+In the past, these 140-year-old cable cars were the primary source of transportation in the area.
 Now, they are mostly used for fun, shuttling people to a viewing platform that affords incredible views of Pittsburgh.
-Step back in time with a ride in these old-fashioned cars on one of the only inclines remaining in the country.
+Step back in time with a ride in these unique cars on one of the only inclines remaining in the country.